pachyderm/pachyderm/doc/deployment/amazon_web_services/aws-deploy-pachyderm.md

 secret key.
 You can deploy
 Pachyderm by using the credentials of this IAM user directly.
-However, deploying Pachyderm with an access key might not satisfy enterprise security requirements.
+However, deploying Pachyderm with an access key might not satisfy your enterprise security requirements.
 Therefore, deploying with an IAM role is preferred.